samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 * `clientId` (string): The Client ID of your PingOne Worker application.
 Console display name: "Client ID".
 * `clientSecret` (string): The Client Secret of your PingOne Worker application.
 Console display name: "Client Secret".
 * `envId` (string): Your PingOne Environment ID.
 Console display name: "Environment ID".
-* `notificationPolicyId` (*Type inferred from the provided value*): A unique identifier for the policy.
+* `notificationPolicyId` (string; *Type inferred from the provided string value*): A unique identifier for the policy.
 Console display name: "Notification Policy ID".
 * `region` (string): The region in which your PingOne environment exists.
 Console display name: "Region".